Master of Science

 (30 Credit Hours)

-Classes are small, providing personal attention for students and multiple opportunities to work closely on projects with individual faculty members.
+Students in this program have multiple opportunities to work closely on projects with individual faculty members.
 These professors are actively involved in a wide variety of research areas including algebra, analysis, combinatorics, dynamical systems, geometry, Lie theory logic, mathematical biology, mathematical physics, number theory, numerical analysis, probability, representation theory, scientific computing, statistics and topology.